marvin1099/Forceaudiodevice/README.md

-# Force Default Audiodevice (Python Update) - Content Tabe
+# Force Default Audiodevice (Python Update)
+    Table of Contents
-- Script Info | L8 | Some info of the Script
+- Script Info | L9 | Some info of the Script
-- IMPORTANT | L22 | Important things to know when using thsi script
+- IMPORTANT | L23 | Important things to know when using thsi script
-- Installation | L33 | The instalation of the script
+- Installation | L34 | The instalation of the script
-- ARGUMENTS | L57 | Parrameters / Arguments to run with the script
+- ARGUMENTS | L58 | Parrameters / Arguments to run with the script
-- OPERATING SYSTEM | L68 | Info about Windows only support (no Mac and Linux support)
+- OPERATING SYSTEM | L69 | Info about Windows only support (no Mac and Linux support)

-# Script Info | L8
+# Script Info | L9
 This Python script will use the nirsoft.net tool SoundVolumeView that ***ONLY WORKS ON WINDOWS*** to check and change the:
 - default comunication playback audio device
 - default playback audio device